-Tinsel Town's Civil War: The Race For The SAG-AFTRA Presidency Is As Divided As Hillary V. Trump
+Tinsel Town's Civil War

-The Hillary/Trump fiasco isn’t the only presidential race with all the makings of a reality show; i.e. mud-slinging, press conference brouhaha’s, hotly contested issues, fiercely divided camps, etc. There is another altogether insane presidential race, and the similarities to what’s currently happening in our nation’s capital are striking.
+The Hillary/Trump fiasco isn’t the only presidential race with all the makings of a reality show.
+The mud-slinging, press conference brouhaha’s, hotly contested issues, fiercely divided camps, etc., aren’t just reserved for Washington.
+There is another altogether insane presidential race, and the similarities to what’s currently happening in our nation’s capital are striking.

 The fight for the SAG-AFTRA presidency has become one of the more ugly Hollywood power struggles in recent memory.
 However, if, due to a few other minor distractions in the daily headlines, you haven’t been paying too much attention to this one, don’t worry.
 You’re not alone.
 Let me bring you up to speed.

 After the 2012 merger of the two largest entertainment unions, the Screen Actors Guild and the American Federation of Television and Radio Artists, things began spiraling downward at a snowball’s pace.
-They have finally come to a head in this election, due primarily, to the essential divide over one, basic principle: To Strike or Not to Strike?
+And it appears they’ve finally come to a head in this election, due primarily, to the essential divide over one, basic principle: To Strike or Not to Strike?

 Since the early part of the twentieth century, the ability of workers to go on strike if they believe management is treating them unfairly has been a cornerstone of fair labor practice.
 Granted, nothing’s perfect, but the ability for a group of workers to unite and force the hand that feeds them to feed them a bit more, is vital to keeping the playing field at least somewhat level.
 Especially, these days.